Functional (SAM) interfaces

 Functional interfaces vs. type aliases

-Functional interfaces and type aliases serve different purposes.
+However, functional interfaces and type aliases serve different purposes.
 Type aliases are just names for existing types – they don't create a new type, while functional interfaces do.
 You can provide extensions that are specific to a particular functional interface to be inapplicable for plain functions or their type aliases.

 Type aliases can have only one member, while functional interfaces can have multiple non-abstract members and one abstract member.
 Functional interfaces can also implement and extend other interfaces.